apache/incubator-wayang/bigquery-setup/README.md

 Local BigQuery emulator and validation instructions for the Wayang BigQuery platform.

-The current validation has two parts:
+The current validation has three parts:

 1. Build the Wayang BigQuery platform and run the shared JDBC SQL-generation tests.
 2. Run BigQuery-compatible SQL tests against the local emulator.
+3. Run the Wayang BigQuery operator tests through JDBC against real BigQuery.

 Run the commands below from the repository root.
-Java and Docker with Docker Compose are required; Maven is provided by the repository wrapper.
+Java 17 and Docker with Docker Compose are required for the emulator tests.
+A GCP project and service-account key, plus the `gcloud` SDK, are required only for the real BigQuery operator tests.
+Maven is provided by the repository wrapper.

 ```bash
 git checkout wayang-bigquery